Sunday, September 11, 2022

 “Thirteen Lives” is a compelling survival drama that keeps the tension from beginning to end - a triumph of the human spirit!

-This new Hollywood production directed by Ron Howard is a thrilling roller-coaster with a faithful reconstruction of one of the most dramatic rescues in Thailand’s history.
-The mission was to save the lives of twelve young soccer players and their coach, impacted by their actions and the forces of nature that trapped them inside the caves.
+This new Hollywood production, directed by Ron Howard, is a thrilling roller-coaster that faithfully reconstructs one of the most dramatic rescues in Thailand’s history.
+The mission was to save the lives of twelve young soccer players and their coach, who were impacted by their actions and the forces of nature that trapped them inside the caves.

 As we dive into the story, the junior soccer players enjoy their game under the overcast afternoon, a prelude to the events awaiting the youngsters.
-Once they finished the game, they wanted to go out and celebrate one of the kids' birthdays - their destination, the Tham Luang caves, northern Thailand.
+Once they finish the game, they want to go out and celebrate one of the kids’ birthdays—their destination, the Tham Luang caves, northern Thailand.

 Subsequently, Thailand’s National Guard was tasked with effecting a rescue.
 After several attempts, their mission could not dive into the caves any further to reach the children, given how their lives would also be at risk.
 At this point, messages of desperation went out to the international community.